 Our partners at MTB Missoula have broken ground on trails on the Spur, but these trails are not finished and are also not currently open to the public.
 Please help us by respecting the neighboring private landowners in this area and do not trespass, even if you see trails.
 The City hopes to open the Barmeyer loop late this fall, and additional trails by fall 2018.
 To learn read the City's South Hills Spur Recreation Management Plan, which includes a map of proposed trails on page eight.

 This vast 2,500-acre section, across the southeastern flanks of the mountain, is still under ownership of our partner, The Nature Conservancy.
 TNC is generously allowing the public to explore this rugged and scenic parcel, which runs from the ridgeline south to Miller Creek, while Five Valleys continues to raise funds for its purchase.

-Currently, the best place to explore the Phase II lands is at Little Park Creek.
+The TNC parcel is the best place to explore the Phase II lands, via Little Park Creek.
 This yet-undeveloped trailhead is 8.5 miles up Upper Miller Creek Road.
-Click here for driving directions and take a look at our Little Park Creek access map, below:
+Click here for driving directions and take a look at our Little Park Creek access map, below.